top of page

 Sure!

-Paul, will give you instruction as a consultant if you need the service.
+Paul will give you instruction as a consultant if you need the service.

 Highly recommended!

-We highly recommend running your waterfall year round.
-Even in below zero degrees weather.
 The pipes will not freeze as long as the water is moving.
-They will ice up if it is a hard freeze, but the water will continue to flow the Skimmer or through the rocks in a Pondless Waterfall.
+The feature will ice up if it is a hard freeze, but the water will continue to flow through the Skimmer/Bio-Fall or through the rocks in a Pondless Waterfall.

 Plans Available

-"Winter Payment Plans" available with 0% finance charge, you cannot beat that deal at the bank!!
 We will offer financing in amounts from $1,000 to $10,000 based on the contract amount (and our gut feeling) with monthly payments to start September 1st of the same year.
 The monthly payments are from $100 - $1,000 per month based on what is agreed upon.
-Basically you are earning interest on our money throughout the year!
-Something to consider.